Simmba: Production

 It is a remake of the Telugu-language film Temper (2015).
 Shetty said, "We wanted to take four-five scenes from Temper but... thought it's better to buy the rights".
+In March 2018, R. Madhavan opted out of his role as the film's antagaonist after suffering a shoulder injury, and was replaced by Sonu Sood.
 The film has an estimated production budget of ₹80 crore.

 Principal photography for Simmba began in June 2018.
 It was mainly filmed in Goa and Kolhapur, with some filming in Hyderabad and extra sequences filmed at Mehboob Studios in Mumbai.

 On 29 June 2018, the crew filmed the song, "Simmba Aala Re Aala Simmba Aala", at Ramoji Film City in Hyderabad.
 On Instagram, Singh noted the large scale of the production and said that it was the biggest song of his career.

 Legal issues surrounding the production of Khan's debut-film Kedarnath interfered with the production of Simmba.
 Khan was scheduled to shoot for both films around the same time.
 A lawsuit shut down the production of Kedarnath and Khan allotted the time to work on Simmba.
 Kedarnath's director, Abhishek Kapoor, sued Khan because his film would be delayed and it would no longer mark the debut of Khan.
 The two settled out of court when Khan agreed to split her time between both films.

 In October 2018, lead actors Singh and Khan left for Switzerland to film a song sequence for the film.
 By late October, the crew had returned to Mumbai to film a second song, "Aankh Marey"—a remake of a 90s classic song.

 Because Singh was to be married in November 2018, Shetty shot most of the major sequences before the wedding date.
 Only the final sequence was left to be filmed after the wedding.
 A double for Singh was used to complete patch work of a dhaba fight scene in Goa; various camera angles were used so that the double would resemble Singh.

 The film wrapped shooting in early December 2018.